UniMath/agda-unimath/src/species/dirichlet-series-species-of-finite-inhabited-types.lagda.md

 Σ (F : 𝔽 ∖ {∅}), T (F) × (S → F)
 ```

-Remarks that we can generalize it to species of types
+We can generalize it to species of types as

 ```text
 Σ (U : UU) (T (U) × (S → U))
 ```

-The interisting case is when `s` is a positive number.
+The interesting case is when `s` is a positive number.
 The categorified version
-of this formula is
+of this formula then becomes

 ```text
 Σ ( n : ℕ ∖ {0}),
   ( Σ (F : UU-Fin n) , T (F) × (S → cycle-prime-decomposition-ℕ (n))
 ```

-Remarks that we have picked the concrete group `cycle-prime-decomposition-ℕ (n)`
+We have picked the concrete group `cycle-prime-decomposition-ℕ (n)`
-because it is closed by cartesian product and also because its groupoid
+because it is closed under cartesian product and also because its groupoid
-cardinality is equal to `1/n`
+cardinality is equal to `1/n`.

 ## Definition